codalab/codabench/documentation/docs/Organizers/Running_a_benchmark/Compute-Worker-Management---Setup.md

 !!! note
     `hostname: ${HOSTNAME}` allows you to set the hostname of the compute worker container, which will then be shown in the [server status](Server-status-page.md) page on Codabench.
 This can be set to anything you want, by setting the `HOSTNAME` environment variable on the machine hosting the Compute Worker, then uncommenting the line the `docker-compose.yml` before launching the compute worker.

-!!! note
-    Starting from `codalab/competitions-v2-compute-worker:v1.22` the images are now unifed for Podman and Docker CPU/GPU

 You can then launch the worker by running this command in the terminal where the `docker-compose.yml` file is located:
 ```bash
 docker compose up -d
 ```

-Note that a competition docker image including CUDA and other GPU libraries, such as `codalab/codalab-legacy:gpu`, is then required.
+!!! tip
+    Make sure to add the necessary packages inside the competition image to allow the use of the connected GPU

 ## Check logs